harshb/harshb.github.io/_posts/2019-10-05-kaifi-aurat.md

 >
 >Goblets of lava heat our stony insentience now
 >
->Our  ideals of  shapeliness and romance  are transmuted and are in same rhythm now
+>Our  ideals of  shapeliness and romance are of one rhythm now
 >
->The fire that burns me, you have to burn it it too my dear
+>The fire that burns me, you have to burn in it too my dear
 >
 ><img src="../assets/spacer.png" alt="Sahil Ludhianvi" style="width:52px;height:20px;">
 >
 >Arise my dear, come walk with me
 >
->At your feet  heavens of culture germinate
+>At your feet  heavenly gardens of culture bloom
 >
->Around your eyes civilization and progress  circumambulate
+>Around your eyes your devotees, civilization and progress,  circumambulate
 >
->In your embrace  you cradles  everything  pure
+>Your embrace  cradles  all that is  pure
 >
->Around you is a fort of  superstition impure
+>But around you is a fort of  superstition impure
 >
 >You have to dazzle and escape from this prison my dear
 >